 Fleets No Longer Affected.
-Any fleet subject to the regulation that no longer meets the applicability criteria specified in section 2015(a)(1) for two consecutive calendar years shall no longer be subject to the regulation requirements, until such time as the fleet again is affected per the applicability criteria specified in section 2015(a)(1).
+Any fleet subject to this article that no longer meets the applicability criteria specified in section 2015(a)(1) for two consecutive calendar years shall no longer be subject to this article requirements, until such time as the fleet again is affected per the applicability criteria specified in section 2015(a)(1).

 Reporting and Recordkeeping Requirement.
 Beginning January 1, 2024, fleet owners must meet reporting requirements as specified in section 2015.4 and keep and provide records as specified in section 2015.5.

 Vehicles Acquired with Incentive Funds.
-Beginning January 1, 2024, if a fleet owner receives California State-provided incentive funding for ZEVs or NZEVs and the funding program guidelines specify the vehicle cannot be used to count toward determining compliance with the general requirements section of 2015(d), the vehicle will not be counted as a compliant vehicle during the funding contract period.
+Beginning January 1, 2024, if a fleet owner receives California State-provided incentive funding for ZEVs or NZEVs and the funding program guidelines specify that any vehicles acquired with such funds cannot be used to determine compliance with the general requirements in section 2015(d), any vehicle acquired with such incentive funds will not be counted as a compliant vehicle during the funding contract period.
 The fleet owner must meet the reporting requirements specified in section 2015.4(c)(2)(O).

 Certificate of Reported Compliance and Compliant Fleet List.
-If the requirements of sections 2015 through 2015.6 are met and the required reporting is received to demonstrate compliance, the fleet owner will be provided with a Certificate of Reported Compliance.
-The CARB Advanced Clean Fleets webpage will list the CARB-issued ID number, motor carrier number if applicable, fleet name, and whether the fleet is recognized as a “ZEV Fleet” per section 2015(p) for compliant fleets that have received a Certificate of Reported Compliance.
-Fleets that do not comply with either compliance path of sections 2015.1 or 2015.2 will not be listed.
+If the requirements specified in sections 2015 through 2015.6 are met and the required reporting is received to demonstrate compliance, the fleet owner will be provided with a Certificate of Reported Compliance.
+The CARB Advanced Clean Fleets webpage will list the CARB-issued ID number, motor carrier number if applicable, fleet name, and whether the fleet is recognized as a “ZEV Fleet” as specified in section 2015(p) for compliant fleets that have received a Certificate of Reported Compliance.
+Fleets that do not comply with either compliance path specified in sections 2015.1 or 2015.2 will not be listed.

 “ZEV Fleet” Recognition.
 Fleet owners may optionally elect to be recognized as a “ZEV fleet” beginning January 1, 2024.
-A fleet will be recognized as a certified “ZEV fleet” on the CARB Advanced Clean Fleets webpage if it meets or exceeds all the following criteria regardless of the compliance path being used:
+A fleet will be recognized as a “ZEV fleet” on the CARB Advanced Clean Fleets webpage if it meets or exceeds all the following criteria regardless of the compliance path being used:

-The number of ZEVs in the California fleet meets or exceeds the fleet ZEV Milestones in section 2015.2;
+The number of ZEVs in the California fleet meets or exceeds the number of ZEVs as specified in the fleet ZEV Milestones Option in section 2015.2;

 The California fleet must have at least one ZEV;